nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Use case: UC9 - Marking a task item as done**

-**Actor: Team Lead**
+**Actor: Tech Lead**

 **Prerequisites: A team exists**

 **MSS**

-1. Team Lead specifies the team and the task to be marked as done.
+1. Tech Lead specifies the team and the task to be marked as done.
 2. EZLead marks the task associated to specified team as done.

 **Extensions:**

 * 1a.
-Specified team index is invalid.
+Specified team does not exist.

     * 1a1.
 EZLead displays an error message.